 Let’s start with “blau machen”.
 It does not mean that something is colored blue, but that one does not go to work or school (most likely unplanned).
-Now, this expression goes back to the “blue Monday” which described the Monday which fabric dyers had off from work as the freshly colored wool was take out of the dye in order to dry.
+Now, this expression goes back to the “blue Monday” which described the Monday which fabric dyers had off from work as they had taken the freshly colored wool of the dye in order to dry it.

 “das Blaue vom Himmel versprechen”

 This expression means that one promises the blue of the sky.
 But actually, one can only guarantee what one owns and luckily the sky is unreachable and unsaleable for all of us.
-This is why the expression means to make false promises which can never really happen.
+Therefore, this “blau”-expression means to make false promises which can never really happen.

 “mit einem blauen Auge davonkommen”